Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-excel-r/README.md

 ## Inflation Rate Risk

 There is risk that inflation will be higher or lower than expected, resulting in the total relocation program exceeding budget constraints.
 If the costs become too high, this could also affect the viability of other expenditure items Storslysia is committed to delivering - weakening the economy and creating political risk for the current government.
-To address this, we conducted sensitivity analyses to determine the impact of changing inflation rates (see Figure 8 and Appendix E).
+To address this, we conducted sensitivity analyses to determine the impact of changing inflation rates (see Figure 8).
 The program exceeds 10% of GDP at high inflation rates in the distant future (2090 and onwards).
 To mitigate this risk, Storslysia should closely monitor inflation throughout the years and anticipate the need to cover for the shortfall if necessary, such as through raising taxes.

  <p align="center"> <img width="500" alt="image" src="https://user-images.githubusercontent.com/124782714/228506498-7b2b1e45-be7c-44dc-8b24-38950a3d2d1e.png">